vonshednob/pter/doc/pter.rst

 To get around typing out the task every time, you can edit a file stored in your configuration folder ``~/.config/pter/templates.txt``.
 The syntax is identical to the ``searches.txt`` file.
+Alternatively an existing task can be saved as a template.

 Each line in that file is one saved template in the form ``name = task template``.

 The default keyboard shortcut to load a template is "L", to set no template, select the ``None`` template.
+To save an existing task the default key is "S".
 Once a template has been selected any new task created will contain the template text when editing starts.

 Here are some useful example search queries::